knative/docs/docs/eventing/triggers/README.md

     ```
     Where `<filename>` is the name of the file you created in the previous step.

+### New trigger filters

+If you need more powerful filtering options, you can use the [new trigger filters](../experimental-features/new-trigger-filters.md).
 ## Trigger annotations

 You can modify a Trigger's behavior by setting the following two annotations: